gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 3. Check that `agent_autoupdates` is true, quit otherwise.
 4. If the current version of Teleport is the latest, quit.
 5. Wait `random(0, agent_update_jitter_seconds)` seconds.
-6. Ensure there is enough free disk space to upgrade Teleport via `df .` and `content-length` header from `HEAD` request.
+6. Ensure there is enough free disk space to update Teleport via `df .` and `content-length` header from `HEAD` request.
 7. Download the desired Teleport tarball specified by `agent_version` and `server_edition`.
 8. Download and verify the checksum (tarball URL suffixed with `.sha256`).
 9. Extract the tarball to `/var/lib/teleport/versions/VERSION` and write the SHA to `/var/lib/teleport/versions/VERSION/sha256`.